-NYFA's Title IX Grievance Policy & Procedure and NYFA's Sexual Misconduct Policy define the behaviors that constitute domestic violence, dating violence, sexual assault, stalking, and other forms of sexual misconduct; provide informal and formal procedures for resolving complaints, which may be followed regardless of whether the incident occurs on or off-campus when it is reported to NYFA; list on and off-campus resources avaiable for victims; and contain information on the education and prevention programs implemented to address domestic violence, dating violence, sexual assault, stalking, and other forms of sexual misdconduct.
+NYFA's Title IX Grievance Policy & Procedure and NYFA's Sexual Misconduct Policy define the behaviors that constitute domestic violence, dating violence, sexual assault, stalking, and other forms of sexual misconduct; provide informal and formal procedures for resolving complaints, which may be followed regardless of whether the incident occurs on or off-campus when it is reported to NYFA; list on and off-campus resources available for victims; and contain information on the education and prevention programs implemented to address domestic violence, dating violence, sexual assault, stalking, and other forms of sexual misconduct.

-To view NYFA's Title IX Grievance Policy & Procedure and NYFA's Sexual Misconduct Policy, please see the policies in this Catalog.
+The NYFA Title IX Grievance Policy & Procedure and NYFA's Sexual Misconduct Policy, are published earlier in this Catalog.